Christopher Bracey

-Christopher Alan Bracey (born December 1970) is an American law professor and former litigator who served as provost and executive vice president for academic affairs of The George Washington University from 2022 until his resignation in 2025.
-He is a leading scholar on race, inequality, and the law and is the author of Saviors or Sellouts: The Promise and Peril of Black Conservatism from Booker T. Washington to Condoleezza Rice (2008) and co-editor of The Dred Scott Case: Historical and Contemporary Perspectives on Race and Law (2010).
+Christopher Alan Bracey (born December 1970) is a Professor of Law and Provost and Executive Vice President Emeritus at The George Washington University.
+He served as provost and executive vice president for academic affairs of The George Washington University from 2022 until his resignation in 2025 after serving 14 years in various school level and university level academic leadership roles.
+He has also published several books on race, inequality, and the law and is the author of Saviors or Sellouts: The Promise and Peril of Black Conservatism from Booker T. Washington to Condoleezza Rice (2008) and co-editor of The Dred Scott Case: Historical and Contemporary Perspectives on Race and Law (2010).

 Early life and education

 Bracey was born in Washington, D.C., but grew up in Columbia, Maryland.
 He graduated from Centennial High School in 1988.
 He then enrolled at the University of North Carolina at Chapel Hill, where he received his Bachelor of Science degree with highest honors in 1992, with majors in Criminal Justice and African American Studies.
 He went on to complete his J.D. degree at Harvard Law School in 1995, where he served as supervising editor on the Harvard Law Review.